 Best Time To Go To Dubai

 The summer months in Dubai can be extremely hot.
 In July and August, temperatures can reach more than 40 degrees Celsius making it too hot to sightsee.
-For any Dubai trips, avoid 12pm until 3pm when the days are at their hottest and choose to browse souks and shopping malls instead.
+For any Dubai trips, avoid 12 pm until 3 pm when the days are at their hottest and choose to browse air-conditioned souks and shopping malls instead.

-When are travelling to Dubai alone, spending the days inside and the evenings outside is the best way to survive the hot months and the hottest times of the day before getting back on the beach or a swimming pool in the late afternoon.
-The heat can cause a fog over the city too so make the most of a clear day for any trips to the Burj Khalifa.
+Spending the days inside and the evenings outside is the best way to survive the hot months and the hottest times of the day before getting back on the beach or a swimming pool in the late afternoon.
+The heat can cause fog over the city too so make the most of a clear day for any trips to the Burj Khalifa.

-The best time to go to Dubai is between November to March.
-Or visit between mid December and January for the annual Dubai shopping festival.
-This chart shows the average maximum day temperatures for Dubai (from January to December to help you plan the best time to go to Dubai.
+When travelling to Dubai alone, the best time is between October to March.
+Or visit between mid-December and January for the annual Dubai shopping festival.
+This chart shows the average maximum day temperatures for Dubai from January to December to help you plan the best time to go to Dubai.

 Travel Insurance For Dubai